FarmBot-Docs/farmbot-genesis/v1.1/FarmBot-Genesis-V1.1/mods-and-add-ons/complete-the-cycle-with-compost.md

 ---
 title: "Complete the Cycle with Compost"
 slug: "complete-the-cycle-with-compost"
-excerpt: "DIY instructions for using a dual chamber compost tumbler with FarmBot"
+description: "DIY instructions for using a dual chamber compost tumbler with FarmBot"
 ---

 * toc